The coast guard keeps an eye on the sea

 FPS Public Health, Food Chain Safety and Environment - Marine Environment Division

-Marine Environment Division (part of the Directorate-General Environment, of FPS Public Health, Food Chain Safety and Environment) regulates policy concerning protection and sustainable use of the marine environment.
-They also supervise compliance with environmental regulation in the busy marine areas of Belgium.
+The Marine Environment Department (part of the Environment Directorate-General of the Federal Public Service of Public Health) is responsible for the policy on the protection and sustainable use of the marine environment.
+The department also monitors compliance with environmental regulations in Belgium's busy sea areas.